jakartaee/jakarta.ee/content/learn/specification-guides/nosql-and-persistence-explained.md

 *Listing 2: The `Dealer` class using the Jakarta Persistence and Jakarta NoSQL annotations.*

+We will examine these annotations in the overview section of both specifications.

 ### Dependencies

 Each of these database technologies requires a minimal set of dependencies that